tmikulin/docker-rabbitmq-cluster/README.md

 ./create_cluster.sh
 ```

-The bash script joins the slave nodes to the cluster and it just needs to run once,
+The bash script joins the slave nodes to the cluster and it just needs to `run once` :warning:,
 on every other usage just run the compose file.

-My intent was not to change the original rabbitmq docker image, but just boost it a little to create a practical rabbitmq cluster.
+My intent was not to change the original rabbitmq docker image, but just boost it a little to create a `practical rabbitmq cluster`.

+Tested on macOS Sierra (version 10.12.6) and Ubuntu 18

 ## Release Notes